keploy/community-blog/clrkevdd1000808lc3bjc5vfo.md

 ## Conclusion

-Cucumber.js focuses mainly on making the collaboration between tech people and business people easy.
+Cucumber-js focuses mainly on making the collaboration between tech people and business people easy.
 But it doesn’t eliminate the coding part and still has a lot of code involved.
 When dealing with **behavior-driven** automation, there are a lot of rules that you have to use as guide, the main thing we have to keep in mind is how to properly use keywords GIVEN, WHEN, and THEN.

 The testing industry has gone to the next step now with codeless testing integrated with AI and smart logic.
 Frameworks like [Keploy](https://keploy.io/) allow you to create tests without using a single line of code using record and playback testing.
 But if you need to still use code for some reason, it also allows you to integrate your code into the test project.

 The bottom line is that you have 3 options to choose from for testing:

-1. Traditional all-code testing.
+1. Traditional testing.

-2. Code testing that’s also easy for business people to understand.
+2. Code testing that’s easy for business people to understand.

-3. Codeless AI-powered testing.
+3. Codeless, AI-powered testing.

 What suits you best depends on your use case.
 But it’s important to know about all these options to decide what suits you best.
 So good luck exploring!